Wizcorp/tina.js/README.md

 ```

 #### Timer
-At every update the timer increases the time of all its tweens by a time proportional to the time elapsed since the previous update.
+At every update its internal time is increased by a fixed proportion of the time elapsed since the previous update.
 To create a default timer that will update automatically:
 ``` javascript
 	var myTimer = new TINA.Timer().useAsDefault().start();